 In America, elections are supposed to represent the will of the people - not the will of politicians.

-Amendments Y and Z are on the ballot this November thanks to decades of work – led by Colorado Common Cause – to lay the groundwork for redistricting reform.
+Amendments Y and Z passed in 2018 thanks to decades of work – led by Colorado Common Cause – to lay the groundwork for redistricting reform.

 We fought back against attempts by political parties to use the redistricting process for political gain.
 In 2013, we led the fight against the “midnight-gerrymander” – when state lawmakers attempted to rush through maps creating Congressional districts to benefit the Republican party.